iambenzo/ktr/README.md

 ### GitHub Releases

 There are [Releases](https://github.com/iambenzo/ktr/releases/latest) available.
-However, none of the applications are signed, which may mean you have to do some "unblocking" before you can run the apps on your machine.
+However, the programs are *unsigned*.
+This may mean you have to do some "unblocking" before you can run the apps on your machine.
 I haven't found this to be an issue on Linux.

+I promise that I'm not doing anything nefarious on your machine, feel free to inspect the source code before using the unsigned binaries.

+> If this utility gains some level of popularity, I'll work out how to get the binaries signed.

 #### Unblocking on Mac